Winter Bow Hunt Photos Part 3

 The following photos are from my Utah extended archery hunt in October and November.
 The hunt ended on November 30 and I did not shoot a deer.

 The regular season was a frantic search for non-existent superbucks.
-The biggest buck I saw grossed well below 190”, and all told I passed up more than a dozen smaller four-points..
+The biggest buck I saw grossed well below 190”, and all told I passed up more than a dozen smaller four-points.

 But this trip stunk!
 Everywhere I’d seen deer in the past I found nothing but old tracks and other hunters.
-The biggest problem with the extended hunt is the pressure from hundreds of fools-like-myself who can’t get the job done in the regular season.
+The biggest problem with the extended hunt is the pressure from hundreds of fools-like-myself who couldn’t get the job done during the regular season.

 So I was patient and waited for November when the big deer come down from their snowy, high-country haunts to participate in the rut.

 On November 5 I hiked a few miles up a steep canyon and pitched my tent beneath an old pine tree.
 For years this was the place to be during the rut.
 I once saw five 4-points all fighting for a small group of does.
 But this year there was very little snow, and I was a little skeptical.

 I was feeling a little ill on my hike in.
 In bed that night I was suddenly gripped by fever and a sore throat.
 I tossed and turned all night, and by morning I was sick as hell.
 I went hunting anyway.
 Sadly, there wasn’t a single buck in the whole canyon.
 I spotted a couple decent elk in the distance, but passed them up in hopes of finding a good buck.

 The second night was a disaster.
 I shivered and tossed all night with a full-body fever, sore throat, and coughing.
 I woke up dizzy and sore, but clambered out of my tent anyway.
 Determined to hunt through my illness, I somehow managed to 1000 vertical feet in search of deer.